 Dr. Qiang is currently an Assistant Professor of Music at Central State University, OH, where he coaches singers, instrumentalists, and teaches music literature classes.
 He completed his DMA in Collaborative Piano and Coaching from the University of Minnesota, a BM and a MM in Piano Performance from Sichuan Conservatory of Music (China) and the University of Washington respectively.
 His teachers include: Lydia Artymiw, Dr. Timothy Lovelace, Craig Sheppard, and Dr. Chenggang Yang.

-Most recently he was invited to give guest recitals at Northern Kentucky University, Morehead State University, Virginia Tech, Ball State University, and Wright State University.
+Most recently he was invited to give guest recitals at Northern Kentucky University, Morehead State University, Virginia Tech, Ball State University, Wright State University, Miami University, and Ohio State University.